derekWHJones/apexgenesiscoin/INSTALL.md

 3. Run `docker-compose up -d`

-It is important you run the two commands separately and not as `docker-compose up --build -d`
+It is important you run the two commands separately and not as `docker-compose up --build -d` If space runs out on the server run `docker system prune` to delete unused containers, networks, and images.
+If this proejct fails on `apt-get update` that means you've likely run out of space.